New South Wales Lights Up For ‘National Day Of Reflection’

 All the above illuminations occurred from sunset (8:05pm) to Midnight.

 Unlike the Sydney Opera House western sails projection for Chanukah, all these illuminations are in remembrance of the victims of the massacre & Jewish genocide terrorism.
-Sydney Spectaculars is, therefore, not considering this projection as a ‘Spectacular‘.
+Sydney Spectaculars is, therefore, not considering these illuminations as a ‘Spectacular‘.

 More to come.